Earth's energy budget: Heat storage reservoirs

-The top few meters of Earth's oceans harbor more thermal energy than its entire atmosphere.
-Like atmospheric gases, fluidic ocean waters transport vast amounts of such energy over the planet's surface.
+The top few meters of Earth's oceans harbor more energy than its entire atmosphere.
+Like atmospheric gases, fluidic ocean waters transport vast amounts of energy over the planet's surface.
 Sensible heat also moves into and out of great depths under conditions that favor downwelling or upwelling.
+Scientists observe these large-scale energy transfers by measuring changes in oceanic enthalpy.

 Over 90 percent of the extra energy that has accumulated on Earth from ongoing global warming since 1970 has been stored in the ocean.
 About one-third has propagated to depths below 700 meters.
 The overall rate of growth has also risen during recent decades, reaching close to 500 TW (1 W/m2) as of 2020.
 That led to about 14 zettajoules (ZJ) of heat gain for the year, exceeding the 570 exajoules (=160,000 TW-hr) of total primary energy consumed by humans by a factor of at least 20.